 If you are interested in the Trial Disclosure Policy, please contact us before you submit a formal application.

 A Note on Engaging with the CFPB

 As stated in the Trial Disclosure Policy, the Trial Disclosure Policy Waiver issued by the Bureau in connection with a granted application is limited to the factual and legal scope stated in that formal document and the recipient may reasonably rely on any Bureau commitments made in that document.

 Parties who contact the Bureau in connection with a potential or pending Trial Disclosure Policy application should bear in mind the following important points about the Bureau’s assessment process under the innovation policies:

 - Bureau staff limit their assessment of any potential or formal application (and of any material submitted in connection with the foregoing) to the factual and legal scope of the formal document issued by the Bureau.

 - Bureau staff comment (or lack of comment) on any potential or formal application (and on any material submitted in connection with the foregoing) is informal, not binding on the Bureau, not determinative of the outcome of the application process, and has no legal consequence whatsoever.

 The CFPB publishes all applications that have been processed and granted under our innovation policies.
 You can find the full list of these applications here.

 How We Handle Your Information

-Our handling of information you share with the Office of Competition and Innovation , which includes the Freedom of Information Act and the Bureau’s Rule on Disclosure of Records and Information.
+Our handling of information you share with the Office of Competition and Innovation is governed by applicable law , which includes the Freedom of Information Act and the Bureau’s Rule on Disclosure of Records and Information.
 We’ll assert those exemptions to protect your information wherever appropriate.